 I’ve been experimenting with my filter since I got it and I’ve been getting a good result by using a drip ground grind.
-The brewing ratio I use is 17 to 1 (17 grams water per 1 gram of coffee), but you’ll need to work out how many grams your mug holds.
+The brewing ratio I use is 17 to 1 (17 grams of water per 1 gram of coffee), but you’ll need to work out how many grams your mug holds.

 I prefer the easy route and use my coffee scale but for those of you following along that haven’t purchased a good coffee scale below is some simple math to help you out.

 - So, 340 divides by 17 will give you about 20 grams of coffee.

 When you buy coffee the scoop that’s inside holds about 10 grams of coffee.

-If you have a 16-ounce coffee mug, add another 1/2 a scoop.
+If you have a 16-ounce coffee mug, add about a 1/2 a scoop more.

 Step 3: Pour Over Your Hot Water

 Bring your water to the boil and once boiled allow it to stand for roughly 30 seconds to bring it to the best brewing temperature.
 Pour a small amount of water in a circular motion over your coffee grounds, just enough to dampen the grounds.

 This is the coffee bloom stage, and you’re allowing the freshly ground coffee to agitate a little and to release some trapped CO2.

-After roughly 30 seconds has past continue pouring over your water in a circular motion making sure not to touch the sides and that all of the coffee grounds make contact with the water (you can use a spoon or a wooden chopstick to help fully saturate to grounds if needed).
+After roughly 30 seconds has past continue pouring over your water in a circular motion making sure not to touch the sides and that all of the coffee grounds make contact with the water (you can use a spoon or a wooden chopstick to completely saturate to grounds if needed).

 Step 4: Play The Waiting Game!

 Since I got my hands on the coffee sock, I’ve been playing around with brew times, and I have great results using a 3-minute window.
 However, I strongly encourage you to experiment and find out what works best for you (changing your coffee grinding size can extend or speed up the brew time).